ibm-cloud-docs/Registry/registry_security_enforce.md

 When a policy is applied, you can deploy content to your cluster normally.
 Your policy is automatically enforced by the Kubernetes cluster.
 If your deployment matches a policy and is allowed by that policy, your deployment is accepted by the cluster and applied.
 {: shortdesc}

 With effect from 19 November 2020, Container Image Security Enforcement is deprecated.
-To enforce container image security use [Portieris](https://github.com/IBM/portieris){: external}.
+To enforce container image security, use [Portieris](https://github.com/IBM/portieris){: external}.
 {: deprecated}

 - If Container Image Security Enforcement denies a Deployment, the Deployment is created, but the ReplicaSet created by it fails to scale up, and no pods are created.
 You can find the ReplicaSet by running `kubectl describe deployment <deployment-name>`, and then see the reason that the deployment was denied by running `kubectl describe rs <replicaset-name>`.

   The following code shows examples of typical error messages:

-  - If your image does not match any policies, or there are no policies in the namespace or the cluster.
+  - If your image doesn't match any policies, or no policies are used in the namespace or the cluster.

     ```
     admission webhook